Financial Health Pulse® Chicago 2022 Report

 Key Findings

 As the report reveals, financial health is not yet a reality for far too many families in the Chicago area, particularly families of color.
-Financial vulnerability translates into higher stress levels and economic hardships, with Black and Latinx residents delaying health care, having trouble paying rent, and often worrying they will not have enough money for food.
+Financial vulnerability translates into higher stress levels and economic hardships, with Black and Latine residents delaying health care, having trouble paying rent, and often worrying they will not have enough money for food.

 1